emaphp/backbone.async/README.md

 ###About

 <br/>
-Backbone.Async introduces a Model and a Collection class that wrap their syncronization methods using [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/ "").
+*Backbone.Async* is a *Backbone.js* extension that introduces a Model and a Collection class using [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/ "") as a return value for its syncronization methods.

 <br/>
 ###Acknowledgement

 <br/>
-Backbone.Async is based on @jsantell's [Backbone-Promised](https://github.com/jsantell/backbone-promised "").
+*Backbone.Async* is based on @jsantell's [Backbone-Promised](https://github.com/jsantell/backbone-promised "").

 <br/>
 ###Installation